kljp/WAVE/README.md

 ---
 Code specification
 -----
-__FADO implementation:__
+__WAVE implementation:__
 - main.cu: load a graph as an input
 - bfs.cuh: traverse the graph
-- fqg.cuh: implementation of traversals of top-down and bottom-up
+- fqg.cuh: implementation of push and pull phases
 - mcpy.cuh: functions for initializing data structures
 - alloc.cuh: memory allocation for data structures
 - comm.cuh: global variables and functions shared by all files